Abdallat–Davis–Farrage syndrome

 Abdallat–Davis–Farrage syndrome is a form of phakomatosis, a disease of the central nervous system accompanied by skin abnormalities.
-It is characterized by the out of the ordinary pigment of the skin that is abnormal to one's genetics or the color perceived on a basis.
+It is characterized by abnormal skin pigmentation.

 The condition is named after the team of medical professionals who first wrote it up, describing the appearance of the syndrome in a family from Jordan.
 It was characterized in 1980 by Adnan Abdallat, a Jordanian doctor.